huggingface/transformers/docs/source/model_doc/luke.rst

     in the embeddings of these entities.
 This is particularly effective for tasks requiring real-world knowledge, such as question answering.

-- There are three head models for the former use case.
+- There are three head models for the former use case:

   - :class:`~transformers.LukeForEntityClassification`, for tasks to classify a single entity in an input text such as entity typing, e.g. the `Open Entity dataset <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>`__.